Updated June 2022

 A few takeaways

 Choosing your storage is a very responsible & difficult task, especially in today’s saturated market.
 Storage price is the leading factor here.
-But giants like Amazon and Google have so many pricing options so you get confused the more you read.
+But giants like Amazon and Google have so many pricing options that you get more confused the more you read.

 Since Pics.io supports both Google Drive & Amazon S3 storage options, we decided to prepare this post for you.
 And whatever option you choose, Pics.io DAM will help you manage your files with ease & in a timely manner.